Erik99948/ModLoader999/README.md

 #### Custom Commands

 Register commands with tab completion support.
 Your `ModCommandExecutor` will handle both command execution and tab completion suggestions.
+Commands registered this way are automatically associated with your mod and will be unregistered when your mod is disabled or unloaded.

 ```java
 // In onLoad(ModAPI api)